flutter/website/src/docs/development/tools/android-studio.md

 * The `main()` method of the app

-For these changes you can fully restart your application, without having to end your debugging session:

-1. Don't click the Stop button; simply re-click the Run button (if in a run session) or Debug button (if in a debug session), or shift-click the 'hot reload' button.
+For these changes you can fully restart your application, without having to end your debugging session.
+To perform a hot restart, don't click the Stop button, simply re-click the Run button (if in a run session) or Debug button (if in a debug session), or shift-click the 'hot reload' button.